arborelliott/AdironTax-Rates-Parcels/README.md

 ## Other Scripts

     Village Calculations.py - This script analyzes parcel data in a similar way to parcel_tax_merge, however for villages only.
 This script should be run after the first 3 scripts and generates summary tables in the Outputs folder.

+    Hedonic Analysis scripts (folder) - these scripts were used to conduct the hedonic analysis, and may be useful for future work on this topic or replication of the analysis.